Definition

 What it enables

-The format is designed for GPU inference.
-Documented examples include running a 70-billion-parameter model on a single 24 GB card at around 2.55 bits per weight, and fitting 13B models into 8 GB of VRAM at roughly 2.65 bits.
-That makes capable local models reachable on hardware many enthusiasts already own.
+The format is designed specifically for GPU inference.
+Documented examples include running a 70-billion-parameter model on a single 24 GB card at around 2.55 bits per weight, and fitting 13B-class models into 8 GB of VRAM at roughly 2.65 bits.
+Those numbers put genuinely capable local models within reach of hardware many enthusiasts already own — a used gaming card in a home server, not a rented cloud instance.
+That is the sovereignty case in miniature: weights on your disk, prompts that never leave your LAN, and no API bill or terms-of-service between you and the model.

 Pick a bitrate for your VRAM in the GPU–LLM fit dataset.